serdeliverance/crypto-wallet/README.md

 * allow users to see their portfolio balance (the quotation of their cryptocurrencies portfolio converted to USD)
 * allows users to see their transaction history

+## A brief note about current version

+In order to make this project easy for beginners (remember, It was made for teaching) current version implements functionalities mentioned above without taking care of requirements such as full non-blocking, performance improvements through caching, the use of ORM, etc. However, those requirements will be implemented in future releases.

 ## Tech Stack

 * Java 11